-The Company has an employment agreement with an Executive Director which will result in cash payments for service totaling approximately \$530,000 through January 31, 2016.
+The Company has an employment agreement with an Executive Director which will result in cash payments for service totaling approximately \$530,000 for the period from July 2014 through January 31, 2016.
 The service agreement includes a contingent payment of approximately \$2.4 million if the agreement is terminated prior to January 31, 2016.
 A contingent payment of \$900,000 is due upon the execution of a major financing arrangement with a strategic partner or the sale of a significant portion of the Project to a party which is not a significant shareholder prior to such a sale.

-The Company has committed to lend up to \$11 million to King-king Mining Corporation ("KMC") (December 31, 2014 - \$7,000,000), a Project joint venture mining entity, of which the Company owns 40%.
+The Company has committed to lend up to \$11 million to King-king Mining Corporation ("KMC"), a Project joint venture mining entity, of which the Company owns 40%.
+At March 31, 2015, the Company had lent \$7 million (December 31, 2014 - \$7 million).
 The loan facility to KMC charges interest at the one year LIBOR rate per annum until the date of commercial production, at which time the rate is one year LIBOR plus 2%.
 The facility is due in one payment in August 2024, can be paid before maturity without penalty, and can be extended by a further fifteen years at the option of KMC.
 KMC has entered into agreements which will cause KMC to utilize the full amount of the credit facility; these agreements will secure land, cause the MPSA to be transferred to KMC and materially advance Project permitting.